The Powerful Scoop of Coffee Beans

 Menaloidins

-Menaloidins are brown nitrogen-rich polymers resulting from a roasting process of coffee.
+Menaloidins are brown nitrogen-rich polymers resulting from the roasting process of coffee.
 That's why megalodons are one of the factors that make up coffee's unique aroma.
 It comprises up to 25% of coffee, which may still increase when the coffee beans undergo a more extreme roasting process.

 -